thefirehacker/TimeCapsule-SLM/src/components/ai-graphs/README.md

 - **Chapters**: Green theme (#10b981)
 - **Connections**: Blue connectors (#3b82f6) for sequential flow
 - **Concept Links**: Yellow connectors (#fbbf24) for concept relationships

+## Troubleshooting

+### Frame Not Saving?
+- Make sure you're in Creator Mode
+- Click the Save button (disk icon) after editing
+- Check that the frame appears in the sidebar Frame Navigation
+- If issues persist, try refreshing the page

+### Can't Edit Frame?
+- Click the Edit button (pencil icon) on the frame node
+- Make sure you're in Creator Mode
+- The frame should show editable input fields when in edit mode